-One who travelled east (e.g. from Australia to USA) observes Shavuos a day earlier than the people at his destination (i.e. on Tuesday and Wednesday, the fifth and sixth of Sivan), and these Halachos are relevant:
+One who travelled east (e.g. from Australia to USA) observes Shavuos a day earlier than the people at his destination (i.e. on Sunday and Monday, the fifth and sixth of Sivan), and these Halachos are relevant:

-- Tuesday: This day is Yom-Tov for the traveller but not for the local populace.
-The traveller should recite the Yom Tov Tefillos and Kiddush, but omit the three words "Zman Matan Toraseinu". - Wednesday: This is the second day of Yom-Tov for the traveller but the first day for the local populace.
-The traveller observes Yom-Tov as usual, includes the three words "Zman Matan Toraseinu" in his Tefillos.
-At the end of this day, the traveller recites Havdallah in private. - Thursday: This day is Yom-Tov for the local populace but weekday for the traveller.
+- Sunday: This day is Yom-Tov for the traveller but weekday for the local populace.
+The traveller should light candles, recite the Yom Tov Tefillos and Kiddush, but omit the three words "Zman Matan Toraseinu".
+On Motzei Shabbos, he needs to recite Vatodienu during Maariv, and Yaknehaz at the nighttime Kiddush. - Monday: This is the second day of Yom-Tov for the traveller but the first day for the local populace.
+The traveller observes Yom-Tov as usual, and includes the three words "Zman

+- Matan Toraseinu" in his Tefillos.
+At the end of this day, the traveller recites Havdallah in private. - Tuesday: This day is Yom-Tov for the local populace but weekday for the traveller.
 The traveller should don Tefillin and daven the weekday Tefillos.
 Other than that, he should not perform any Melocho, even in private.
 Likewise, for appearances sake, he should act as though it is Yom Tov, such as wearing Yom Tov clothing and attending Shule.

-One who travelled west (e.g. from USA to Australia) observes Shavuos a day later than the people at his destination (i.e. on Thursday and Friday, the seventh and eighth of Sivan), and these Halachos are relevant:
+One who travelled west (e.g. from USA to Australia) observes Shavuos a day later than the people at his destination (i.e. on Tuesday and Wednesday, the seventh and eighth of Sivan), and these Halachos are relevant:

-- Wednesday: This day is Yom-Tov for the local populace but weekday for the traveller.
+- Monday: This day is Yom-Tov for the local populace but weekday for the traveller.
 The traveller should don Tefillin and daven the weekday Tefillos.
 Other than that, he should not perform any Melocho, even in private.
-Likewise, for appearances sake, he should act as though it is Yom Tov, such as wearing Yom Tov clothing and attending Shule.
-He should also remember to perform Eruv Tavshillin, as his Yom Tov will end when Shabbos begins. - Thursday: This is the first day of Yom-Tov for the traveller but the second day for the local populace.
-The traveller observes Yom-Tov as usual; however, he omits the words "Zman Matan Toraseinu" in his Tefillos. - Friday: This day is Yom-Tov for the traveller but not for the local populace.
-The traveller should recite the Yom Tov Tefillos and make Kiddush, but omit the three words "Zman Matan Toraseinu At the conclusion of the day, the traveller does not recite Havdallah, as Shabbos is already beginning.
+Likewise, for appearances sake, he should act as though it is Yom Tov, such as wearing Yom Tov clothing and attending Shule. - Tuesday: This is the first day of Yom-Tov for the traveller but the second day for the local populace.
+The traveller observes Yom-Tov as usual; however, he omits the words "Zman Matan Toraseinu" in his Tefillos. - Wednesday: This day is Yom-Tov for the traveller but weekday for the local populace.
+The traveller should light candles, recite the Yom Tov Tefillos and make Kiddush, but omit the three words "Zman Matan Toraseinu".
+At the day's conclusion, the traveller recites Havdallah in private.

-Whenever the traveller's Tefillos are at variance with those of the local populace, he should daven discreetly and not call attention to the fact.
+Whenever the traveller's Tefillos differ from those of the local populace, he should daven discreetly and not call attention to the fact.

 When it is Yom-Tov for the traveller but weekday for the local populace, the traveller may not instruct another Jew to perform Melocho on his behalf.
-In fact, if the traveller notices someone doing Melocho on his behalf, he must object.
-However, if the Melocho was not performed on the traveller's behalf, or he didn't know about it until after it was completed, he may benefit from the Melocho.
+In fact, if the traveller notices someone doing Melocho for his benefit, he must object.
+However, if the Melocho was not performed on the traveller's behalf, or he didn't know about it until after it was completed, he may benefit from it.